The ZZ plant is up there as one of the most popular houseplants. It’s tough, fairly easy to care for and looks great with wonderful green leaves.

 Toxicity Warning

-All parts of the ZZ plant contain calcium oxalate crystals, which can cause irritation if ingested.
-Keep the plant out of reach of children and pets and wear gloves when handling if you have sensitive skin.
+All parts of the ZZ plant contain calcium oxalate crystals.
+This can cause irritation if ingested.

 Benefits of the ZZ Plant